max-andrade/SolarDashboardV2/readme.md

 - Local cache for filter preferences and per-day API responses in IndexedDB; a simple loading bar shows when cache/network is being queried.
 - CSV export of the aggregated view.
 - Theming with system/light/dark and preference persistence.
-- Settings drawer with theme selection, API base override (defaults to `NEXT_PUBLIC_API_URL` or the nip.io URL), and cache resets (data-only or full).
+- Settings drawer with theme selection and cache resets (data-only or full).
 - Auto-adjust aggregation based on range (<=24h raw, <=72h hourly, otherwise daily); raw view limits render to the latest 500 points.
 - Abortable fetches with basic date validation; chart shows a shimmer skeleton while loading.